fweiss/Etappe/README.md

 the DOM or add CSS classes to DOM elements, should changes should first be added to BDD tests.
 However, changes to the CSS would be manually tested changes.

-### IntelliJ

-server run configuration (Node) mountebank required for protractor protractor karma unit tests

-protractor tricks for running in jenkins selenium driver jar issue node ./node_modules/protractor/bin/webdriver-manager update

 ## Links and References

 Really good article about the who, why, and how of testing: https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html

+## IntelliJ

+IntelliJ has plugins which make TDD with Karma and Protractor highly productive.

+Once you have installed the plugins you will setup the following run configurations:

+- karma unit tests
+- server run configuration (Node)
+- mountebank required for protractor
+- protractor

+protractor tricks for running in jenkins selenium driver jar issue node ./node_modules/protractor/bin/webdriver-manager update

+### Running the toolchain

+Launch each of the four tools and pin them in the Run window.
+This includes the web server and mountebank, which will be always running.
+Run the Karma unit test or the Protractor E2E tests by selecting the tab anbd clicking the run button.

-#### Install Karma plugin
+### Install Karma plugin

 The IntelliJ Karma plugin makes Javascript testing really nice.
 First make sure you have the Karma plugin installed.
 If not, it's easy to do:

 Preferences > Plugins > Install Jetbrains plugin.
 Navigate to and select the Karma plugin.
 Click Install and restart.

-#### Create a Karma run configuration
+### Create a Karma run configuration

 Enter name, config file (it finds it), browser (start with Chrome)